TopSecretRobotics/starstruck-convex/docs/programs.md

 make shell
 ```

-Only run (make shell hi chase  while connected with and A-A cable from computer to Robot.
+Only run (make shell while connected with and A-A cable from computer to Robot.

-in gitBash run (make hi chase shell)
+in gitBash run (make shell)

-this should pull up  hi chase utty.
+this should pull up putty.

 ```
 apollo